Student Life and Services

 The seminary operates a bookstore which is open Monday through Friday as a service to students, faculty and staff, and others.
 The Bookstore carries all required textbooks, general books and supplies, logo clothing, and an array of miscellaneous items.
 Bookstore purchases may be paid with cash, check, credit card or charged to the student’s account.
 Students automatically receive a discount on most purchases.
 Each semester textbooks are shelved about one month before classes begin.
 Book expenses per semester are estimated to be $275, depending upon course load and major.
 Students are encouraged to expand their personal libraries while at seminary, an investment which will provide rich benefits both now and in the years to come.

-While AGTS does not provide cafeteria food services, there are many local eating establishments within close proximity to the seminary.
+While AGTS does not provide cafeteria food services, seminary students may purchase meals in Evangel University’s Crusader Dining Hall.
+There are many local eating establishments within close proximity to the seminary.
 In addition, several vending machines and kitchen facilities are provided in the student lounge.

 Students are strongly encouraged to make arrangements to provide health insurance coverage for themselves and their families.
 Policy requires international students to carry health insurance while enrolled at the seminary.
 Contact the Business Office or the Enrollment Office for further information.